 - 1. Contribute information from his or her expertise and experience, - 2.
 Provide definitions of professional terminology, - 3.
 Understand and apply Division procedures and policies, - 4.
 Understand and explain the legal responsibilities, such as mandated reporting, or limitations of his or her profession, - 5.
-Be aware and arknowledge that the Mortality Review Committee is not an investigative body, - 6.
+Be aware and asknowly be that the Mortality Briew Complete in the investigative body, REPEAL-EO 23-02 - 6.
 Review all death review reports and participate in the decision to approve submission of the report, and - 7.
 Review aggregated data regarding deaths in order to identify patterns or trends.